Guigui14460/project-automation/README.md

-# Autonation of project creation for developers.
+# Automation of project creation for developers.

 This project allows developers to create all kinds of projects (to be included in the executable of course) in a single command line via this CLI.